 One thing about snowmobiling is that it isn’t exactly conducive to conversation – I had plenty of time to wonder about my surroundings and the people who once survived and (somehow thrived) here.

 One persistent thought was how Inuit tolerated the cold.
-I was quite comfortable in the many layers of clothing I wore, plus the outdoor gear my guide had fitted me in prior to heading out.
+I was quite comfortable in the many layers of clothing I wore, plus the massive outdoor puffer jacket my guide had fitted me in prior to heading out.
 Occasionally my hands got cold from taking off my gloves to change lenses, but this didn’t last long as the handles on the snowmobile were heated (there’s even a thumb warmer for the throttle).
+Tip: Even though there is a thumb warmer, bring a warm pair of mittens or gloves.
+The wind really makes it cold, and as soon as you stop moving (and your hands leave the warmers) they get so cold so quickly.
+I wore ski mittens – check out some super warm ski mittens and gloves here.

 Slipping on frozen lakes